>> Quick Navigation

 Physical damage is typically irreversible.
 If your hard drive got physically damaged, it is suggested to send it to the local hard drive repair service;

-Logical damage, on the other hand, may get repaired by formatting, repartitioning, and other means; meanwhile, the data on the damaged hard drive can be recovered to some degree.
+Logical damage, however, may get repaired by formatting, repartitioning, and other means; meanwhile, the data on the damaged hard drive can be somewhat recovered.

 For example, some users will seek help to recover data from corrupted SD cards without formatting.